 Clubs in Berlin

-Celebrate in the metropolis- PartywochenendeClubs
+Celebrating in the metropolis- Party weekendClubs

 about the famous locations that are mentioned in all the travel guides and magazines.
 In fact, there are so many great places to go out that you can have great fun anywhere in this city.

 Tips for a Dance Weekend.

-It has existed since the 90s.
+It’s been around since the 90s.
 It is open every day of the year, which has become rather rare lately.

-Close to the Freischwimmer you can also venture to the Badeschiff, a barge in the Spree with a view of the Oberbaumbrücke and the Fernsehturm.
+Close to the Freischwimmer, you can also venture to the Badeschiff, a barge in the Spree with a view of the Oberbaumbrücke and the Fernsehturm.

-Swim or sip a drink from the beach chairs while listening to the smooth electronic beats.
+Swim or sip a drink from the beach chairs while listening to the soft electronic beats.
 The music continues at night, and you can also visit several event venues in the area, such as Birgit und Bier or the Festsaal Kreuzberg.

-There are also pubs with live blues and jazz from New Orleans at all hours, comedy clubs with performances in English, bars with beach-like surroundings with sand and deck chairs, and places to eat late at night.
+There are also pubs with live blues and jazz from New Orleans at all hours, comedy clubs with performances in English, bars with beach-like surroundings with sand and deckchairs, and places to eat late at night.

 there are also many bars in the city.

-For friends who find themselves in Mitte or Prenzlauer Berg, there’s a nice little bar in Prenzlauer Berg, for example: „To me or to you“ is the motto at the bar near the Eberswalder Straße U2 station.
-The Sharlie Cheen Bar on Rosenthaler Platz is a bit fancier and a great place to sip a cocktail.
-Near the Zoologischer Garten, the „Monkey Bar“ high up on a skyscraper in the Hotel 25 Hour with its panoramic view is guaranteed to be something special.
+For friends who find themselves in Mitte or Prenzlauer Berg – a nice little bar in Prenzlauer Berg, for example: „To me or to you“ is the motto in the bar near the U2 station Eberswalder Straße.
+The Sharlie Cheen Bar on Rosenthaler Platz is a

+little more chic, and a great place to sip a cocktail.
+Near the Zoologischer Garten, the „Monkey Bar“ high up on a skyscraper in the Hotel 25 Hour is guaranteed to be something special with a panoramic view.

-In the Tiergarten you can drink great cocktails at the “ Fragrances “ in the house bar of the Ritz Carlton at Potsdamer Platz.
+In the Tiergarten you can drink great cocktails at “ Fragrances “ in the house bar of the Ritz Carlton at Potsdamer Platz.

 Opened in 1837, the Prater is Berlin’s oldest beer garden, open from April to September.
 Visitors sit on benches shaded by chestnut trees with strings of light bulbs that are lit at night.

 The warmer months also signal the opening of outdoor beer gardens.
-While these are usually not full-fledged facilities, the gardens do offer some children’s activities such as playgrounds, sandboxes, ice cream and soft drinks.
+While these are usually not full-fledged facilities, the gardens do offer some children’s activities such as playgrounds, sandpits, ice cream and soft drinks.

-famous beer gardens (Biergärten), where you drink, eat and enjoy entertainment – usually at communal tables – while the kids play nearby.
+famous beer gardens, where you drink, eat and enjoy entertainment – usually at communal tables – while the kids play nearby.

-„Badeschiff an der Arena“ in Treptow, between Kreuzberg and Friedrichshain is the beach bar for the party people.
-There is also dancing and partying during the day and there is also a pool.
+„Badeschiff an der Arena“ in Treptow, between Kreuzberg and Friedrichshain, is the beach bar for party people.
+There is also dancing and partying during the day and a pool.

-From electro and pop to indie, hip-hop and rock, you can go to parties and, of course, concerts every night of the week.
+From electro and pop to indie, hip-hop and rock, you can go to parties and of course concerts every night of the week.

-recommendations for handmade music: the „b-flat“ in Mitte.
-The „b-flat“ near Rosenthaler Platz is one of the most renowned jazz lounges at the moment.
-Big bands even perform here, and you can also hear crossovers of soul, hip hop and jazz.
+„b-flat“ near Rosenthaler Platz is one of the most renowned jazz lounges at the moment.
+Big bands even perform here and you can also hear crossovers of soul, hip hop and jazz.
 This atmospheric jazz bar is located at Dircksenstraße 40.

-Kunstfabrik Schlot, or „Schlot“ for short, in the Edisonhöfe in Mitte is a jazz and cabaret venue, and it has its own music school.
+Kunstfabrik Schlot, or „Schlot“ for short, in the Edisonhöfe in Mitte is a jazz and cabaret venue and it has its own music school.